How to Regulate Your Nervous System as a Woman with ADHD

 Why Small Steps Matter and What to Explore Next

-It’s easy to feel overwhelmed by the idea regulating your nervous system, especially if it's your first time exploring this part of you.
+It’s easy to feel overwhelmed by the idea of regulating your nervous system, especially if it's your first time exploring this part of you.
 But the truth is, small, consistent steps add up over time.
-Recognising your body’s cues, using grounding techniques, and developing daily habits will help you navigate the emotional rollercoaster of ADHD more effectively.

 Start with one or two tools that resonate with you, and integrate them into your daily routine.
 As you continue practicing, you’ll develop a stronger sense of self-regulation and emotional resilience.